dsanson/davidsanson.com/texts/russell-on-the-cogito.md

 * * * * *

-Descartes's indubitable facts are his own thoughts--using "thought" in the widest possible sense.
+Descartes's indubitable facts are his own thoughts---using "thought" in the widest possible sense.
 "I think" is his ultimate premiss.
 Here the word "I" is really illegitimate; he ought to state his ultimate premiss in the form "there are thoughts."
 The word "I" is grammatically